Andrew McCutchen Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 13th-ranked team ERA across all MLB pitching staffs (4.13).
+- The Cubs' 4.15 team ERA ranks 13th across all league pitching staffs.

-- Cubs pitchers combine to give up the seventh-fewest home runs in baseball (67 total, one per game).
+- Cubs pitchers combine to give up 70 home runs (one per game), the ninth-fewest in the league.

-- The left-hander last appeared on Friday against the Los Angeles Angels, when he went six innings, allowing two earned runs while giving up seven hits.
+- In his last appearance on Saturday, the righty went 6 2/3 innings against the San Francisco Giants, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.